Efficient Epistemic Uncertainty Estimation in Regression Ensemble Models Using Pairwise-Distance Estimators: Related Work

 \section{Related Work}

-Researchers have employed Bayesian neural networks alongside information-based criteria for active learning in image classification problems \citep{gal2017deep, kendall2017uncertainties, kirsch2019batchbald}.
-In addition to these methods, others have proposed frameworks that utilize gradient embeddings in lieu of information-based criterion \citep{ash2019deep, ash2021gone, holzmuller2023framework}.
-While the majority of these methods focus on image classification, a few methods have applications in regression \citep{ash2021gone,holzmuller2023framework}.
-In these cases, both \citet{ash2021gone} and \citet{holzmuller2023framework} only address 1D regression problems.
-In contrast, our research focuses on active learning in high-dimensional output space, up to 257 dimensions.
-In doing so, we address a gap in the literature which has importance in such fields as robotic locomotion, where gathering new data comes at high costs.
+Bayesian neural networks with information-based criteria are widely used for active learning in image classification \citep{gal2017deep, kendall2017uncertainties, kirsch2019batchbald}, while others use gradient embeddings \citep{ash2019deep, ash2021gone}.
+Most focus on classification, with few methods extending to 1D regression \citep{ash2021gone}.
+Our work tackles active learning in high-dimensional regression, filling a gap relevant to robotic locomotion.
+Despite limitations of mutual information in classification \citep{wimmer2023quantifying}, we demonstrate its value in high-dimensional regression.

-In addition to Bayesian methods, ensembles have been harnessed for epistemic uncertainty estimation \citep{lakshminarayanan2017simple, choi2018waic, chua2018deep}.
+Ensembles have been harnessed for epistemic uncertainty estimation \citep{lakshminarayanan2017simple, choi2018waic, chua2018deep}.
 Specifically related to our work, ensembles have been leveraged to quantify epistemic uncertainty in regression problems and active learning \citep{depeweg2018decomposition, postels2020hidden, berry2023normalizing}. \citet{depeweg2018decomposition} employed Bayesian neural networks to model mixtures of Gaussians and demonstrated their ability to measure uncertainty in low-dimensional environments (1-2D).
-Building upon this foundation, \citet{postels2020hidden} and \citet{berry2023normalizing} extended the research by developing efficient Normalizing Flow (NF) ensemble models that effectively captured epistemic uncertainty.
+Building upon this foundation, \citet{postels2020hidden} and \citet{berry2023normalizing} extended the research by developing efficient NF ensemble models that capture epistemic uncertainty.
 Our work advances this line of research by eliminating the need for sampling to estimate epistemic uncertainty, resulting in a faster and more effective method, especially in higher dimensions.

+In addition to Bayesian neural networks and ensemble methods, the concept of Credal Bayesian Deep Learning has been introduced to enhance uncertainty quantification \citep{caprio2023credal}.
+Furthermore, distributionally robust statistical verification has been proposed for high-dimensional autonomous systems using Imprecise Neural Networks, which provide uncertainty quantification guarantees \citep{dutta2023distributionally}.